black-perl/release_eventlog/README.md

  * Build eventlog in a docker image
  * Create the debian package for the eventlog in the docker itself
- * Creates a minial release of eventlog
+ * Creates a minimal release of eventlog
- * Upload the Debian package as a release asset
+ * Uploads the Debian package as a release asset

 ## Setting up things